raycast/extensions/extensions/center/README.md

 ![Center Raycast Extension OG Image](./metadata/og.jpg)

-Center Raycast Extension allows you to interact with any NFT collections or assets in any blockchain, right in your command line.
+Center Raycast Extension allows you to interact with any NFT collections or assets in any blockchain, right in your command line, powered by [Center](https://center.app/)'s NFT API

 ## Features